Skip to Main Content

 After you've tried JSTOR, use World History Collection.
 It includes magazines and scholarly journals pertaining to world history.

-Use Humanities Source next.
-This database contains peer-reviewed articles in all fields of the humanities, including history.
+Use this database to find peer-reviewed articles in all fields of the humanities, including history.

 Use this to find books and DVDs in Begley Library, as well as ebooks to access online.